martinaalvera/Documentation/user_documentation/galaxy/galaxy_cluster.rst

 ..
 Warning::

-   The anonymous login is by default disabled.
+   Change the Galaxy password and API key as soon as possible!

 ..
 Warning::

-   Change Galaxy password and the API key as soon as possible!
+   The anonymous login is disabled by default.